-Parameter Description Port Synopsis: 1 to maximum port number Default: 1 The part number or except on the front plate cill/correct of the quiteb The port number as seen on the front plate silkscreen of the switch.
-Ingress Limit Synopsis: 62 to 256000 Kbps or { Disabled } Default: 1000 Kbps The rate after which received frames (of the type described by the ingress frames parameter) will be discarded by the switch.
-Ingress Frames Synopsis: { Broadcast, Bcast&Mcast, Bcast&FloodUcast, Bcast&FloodUcast, BloodUcast, All } Default: Broadcast This parameter specifies the types of frames to be rate-limited on this port.
-It applies only to received frames: Broadcast - only broadcast frames Bcast&Mcast - broadcast and multicast frames Bcast&FloodUcast - broadcast and flooded unicast frames Bcast&Mcast&FloodUcast - broadcast, multicast and flooded unicast frames FloodUcast - only flooded unicast frames All - all (multicast, broadcast and unicast) frames Egress Limit Synopsis: { Broadcast, Multicast, Mcast&FloodUcast, All }">62 to 256000 Kbps or { Disabled } Default: Disabled The maximum rate at which the switch will transmit (multicast, broadcast and unicast) frames on this port.
+Parameter Description Port Synopsis: 1 to maximum port number Default: 1 The port number as seen on the front plate silkscreen of the switch.
+Ingress Limit Synopsis: { Disabled, 128 Kbps, 256 Kbps, 512 Kbps, 1 Mbps, 2 Mbps, 4 Mbps, 8 Mbps } Default: 1 Mbps The rate after which received frames (of the type described by the ingress frames parameter) will be discarded by the switch.
+Ingress Frames Synopsis: { Broadcast, Bcast&Mcast, Bcast&Mcast&FloodUcast, All } Default: Broadcast This parameter specifies the types of frames to be rate-limited on this port.
+It applies only to received frames: Broadcast - only broadcast frames Bcast&Mcast - broadcast and multicast frames Bcast&Mcast&FloodUcast - broadcast, multicast and flooded unicast frames

+Parameter Description All - all (multicast, broadcast and unicast) frames Egress Limit Synopsis: { Broadcast, Multicast, Mcast&FloodUcast, All }">62 to 256000 Kbps or { Disabled } Default: Disabled The maximum rate at which the switch will transmit (multicast, broadcast and unicast) frames on this port.
 The switch will discard frames in order to meet this rate if required.